firedancer-io/firedancer/book/guide/getting-started.md

 :::

-The initialization steps are desribed [in detail](/guide/initializing.md) later.
+The initialization steps are described [in detail](/guide/initializing.md) later.
 But plowing ahead at the moment:

 ```sh [bash]